rafaqz/Stencils.jl/README.md

 r = CuArray(rand(1000, 1000))
 A = SwitchingStencilArray(r, Window(1))
 CUDA.@time mapstencil(mean, A);
-  0.000428 seconds (117 CPU allocations: 6.703 KiB) (1 GPU allocation: 7.629 MiB, 5.45% memmgmt time)
+  0.000216 seconds (64 CPU allocations: 3.875 KiB) (1 GPU allocation: 7.629 MiB, 5.80% memmgmt time)
-# Or 428.0 μs
+# Or 216.0 μs
 ```

 Or

 Stencils can be used standalone, outside of `mapstencil`.
 For example
 in iterative cost-distance models.
 Stencils provides a `stencil` method
 to fill a stencil for a particular location `stencil(A, I)`.
-It also has an `indices`
+It also has an
-method to retreive array indices for the stencil, so you can use them to
+`indices(A, I)` method to retreive array indices for the stencil, so you can use them to
 write values into an array for the stencil shape around your specified center index.

 ## Note